dusk-gg/dusk/docs/docs/publishing/game-preview.md

 ## Update Preview {#update-preview}

-If you ever want to update your preview image, then just run `npx rune-games-cli@latest update-info`.
+If you ever want to update your preview image, then just run `npx rune@latest update-info`.

 ## Wanna Skip Making One? {#wanna-skip-making-one}